joncampbell123/dosbox-x/INSTALL.md

 * dosbox-x-debuginfo-0.83.2-0.el8.x86_64.rpm
 * dosbox-x-debugsource-0.83.2-0.el8.x86_64.rpm

 Pick a RPM package for your Linux platform and install.
-On CentOS or RHEL platforms, you can install a RPM package with a command line like this:
+On CentOS, RHEL or Fedora platforms, you can install a RPM package with a command line like this:

 ``sudo rpm -i <filename>.rpm``

 While ``<filename>`` is the main file name of the RPM package you wish to install.
-You may want to use the debug builds (the last three packages mentioned above) if you desire to do some debugging work when running DOSBox-X.
+You may want to use the debug builds (the last three packages mentioned above) if you desire to do some debugging work when running DOSBox-X. If there are missing dependencies for the rpm command, such as libpng and fluid-soundfont, then you will need to install them first.

 Note: You may not see all such packages for some DOSBox-X versions.
 For example, there are no CentOS 8 builds for DOSBox-X version 0.83.4.
 Only CentOS 7 builds are available for this version, namely the following: